-New gold-silver discovery at Kou Sa
+New gold - silver discovery at Kou Sa, Cambodia

-The Board of Geopacific Resources Ltd (Geopacific) is pleased to provide results on the recent gold and silver discovery in the Prospect 181 area of the Kou Sa project in Cambodia.
+The Board of Geopacific Resources Ltd (Geopacific) is pleased to provide results on the gold and silver discovery at Prospect 118 of the Kou Sa project in Cambodia.
+This is the second discovery this year, resulting from the completed drilling program with drilling targets defined from soil sampling and trenching programs.